@gobstones/gobstones-scripts - v0.10.3

 Gobstones Scripts is a CLI tool that helps in the creation of library projects for GobstonesWeb2 by hiding away the configuration files for several building tools, such as Typescript, Rollup, Jest, nps and Typedoc, and providing configuration files in your project root for others.

-You may thing of gobstones-script as some sort of create-react-app + react-scripts for the Gobstones Project libraries.
+You may think of gobstones-scripts as some sort of create-react-app + react-scripts for the Gobstones Project libraries.
+The main idea is to allow newcomers to the project to easily maintain and create new libraries and modules, retaining the guidelines of the Gobstones organization.

 Licence Version